Available July 1, 2022 for Aquifer Curricular Partners

 In the absence of clear national curricular standards on palliative care in medical and health professions education, the Leadership Team then completed a needs assessment (stakeholder surveys and focus groups) and literature review.
 After completing the research activities, the leadership team held a consensus conference, synthesizing the literature review and needs assessment findings into a vision statement and key guiding principles.

-Using the vision and principles as a framework, the Leadership Team developed a national palliative care curriculum, to be delivered through the Aquifer course.
+Using the vision and principles as a framework, the Leadership Team developed a national palliative care curriculum to be delivered through the Aquifer course.
 Learning objectives were identified, and development work on virtual patient cases began in late 2021.
-Case development is nearing completion using varied pedagogies to ensure that learners are equipped with the knowledge, skills, and attitudes needed to provide patient-centered care to their communities.
+Case development used varied pedagogies to ensure that learners are equipped with the knowledge, skills, and attitudes needed to provide patient-centered care to their communities.

 Available to Aquifer Curricular Partners:

-- 03: Family meetings & establishing goals of care
+• 03: Family meetings and establishing goals of care

-- 07: Supporting patients & families in the grieving process
+• 07: Supporting patients and families in the grieving process

 Active Learning Modules